ths-rwth/smtrat/doc/markdown/04-modules.md

 created when using the script `writeModules.py`.
 Its single argument is the module's name and the script creates a new folder in `src/lib/modules/` containing the source and header file with the interfaces yet to implement.
-Furthermore, it is optional to create the module having a template parameter forming a settings object as explained in Section~\ref{sec:auxfunctions}.
+Furthermore, it is optional to create the module having a template parameter forming a settings object as explained in @ref sec:auxfunctions.
 A new module should be created only this way, as the script takes care of a correct integration of the corresponding code into SMT-RAT.
 A module can be deleted belatedly by just removing the complete folder it is implemented in.